warrior1211421/Gaming-Techies/content/posts/best-keyboards-for-valorant-top-5-list.md

       game controls are based on the keyboard.
 So, you need a suitable keyboard to match your gaming style.
 Otherwise, you can’t achieve your true gaming potential even if you do everything right.
-Therefore, in this article, I will provide a complete list of the top 5 **best keyboards for Valorant** for 2021.
+Therefore, in this article, I will provide a complete list of the top 5 **best keyboards for Valorant.**
 after_intro: >-
   Some people consider the keyboard as an afterthought component of their gaming setup.
 In reality, 20% of your gaming experience depends on the mouse and